amidaware/trmm-docs/docs/faq.md

 ## How do I recover my MeshCentral login credentials?

-From Tactical's web UI: *Settings > Global Settings > MeshCentral*
+From Tactical's web UI: **Settings > Global Settings > MeshCentral**

-Copy the username then ssh into the server and run:
+Copy the username, then ssh into the server and run:

 ```bash
 cd /meshcentral/